mt60395/discordjs-bot/README.md

     roblox {username}

 #### website
 Displays information about a website or IP.
+Only accepts full website addresses with http(s) prepended, and IPv4 or IPv6 addresses.

     website {website/ip}